-When it comes to B2B marketing, one of the most important steps in launching a successful social media marketing campaign comes in choosing the right platform(s) upon which to connect with your audience to deliver your content
+When it comes to B2B marketing, one of the most important steps in launching a successful social media marketing campaign comes in choosing the right social media platforms upon which to connect with your audience to deliver your content

-Compared to B2C, B2B marketing involves a much longer sales cycle, meaning that the relationships that you nurture via social media (and other channels play a crucial role in creating brand awareness.
+Compared to B2C, B2B marketing involves a much longer sales cycle, meaning that the relationships you nurture with your target audience via social media engagement and other channels play a crucial role in creating brand awareness.
 This gradual process builds over lengthier stretches of time before the prospect is ready for a sales call or, indeed, to make a purchase.
-And this is why it’s so important to have a solid social media marketing strategy mapped out from the outset.
+Utilising analytics tools to measure social media engagement becomes essential in tracking the effectiveness of your strategy, ensuring a solid foundation from the outset.

 Marketing Personas and Facebook

 It will begin – as nearly everything does in the realms of B2B marketing – by crafting your inbound marketing personas.
 These will help you identify exactly where it is that your prospects are hanging out online – both during office hours, and outside of them.
 And this last point is important.